voithos/driftworld/IDEAS.md

   - mutiny can spontaneously appear?
   - oh basically like a cancer simulation :|

-- [evangelion game] more damage you take, your "stability" decreases and
+- [evangelion game] more damage you take, your "stability" decreases
-  - bad stuff?
+  - [bad stuff happens]?
   - you are controlling something, thing has will of its own
   - if healthy (or some other marker) you're in control
   - once you start losing it, the machine is harder to control